 A Steady Income, Even if You Can’t Work

-WAEPA members can apply for benefits up to $6,500 a month to help replace income while recovering from a short-term disability, limited to up to 60% of your average monthly income.
-This supplemental income could create a safety net for you and your family.
+As a WAEPA member, you can apply for benefits up to $6,500 a month to help replace your income while recovering from a short-term disability.
+This is limited to up to 60% of your average monthly income.
+The supplemental income will create a safety net for you and your family.

 Available Exclusively For Feds, By Feds

-This valuable protection is reserved for Civilian Federal Employees between the ages of 18 and 65 who are actively working at least 30 hours a week.
+This valuable protection is reserved for current and former Civilian Federal Employees between the ages of 18 and 65 who are actively working at least 30 hours a week.

 Valuable Product Benefits